How to Start a Personal Training Business from Home

 Helping people reach their weight loss or fitness goals can be extremely satisfying.
 Other benefits of a home-based personal trainer business include:

-- Clientele for personal trainers tends to be on the wealthier side.
+- Clientele for personal trainers tends to be on the wealthier side, which means the market has the money needed to pay for your services.

 - Freelance personal trainers have far greater earning potential than the fitness workers' median average of $35,785 per year, which makes going on your own more profitable than being an employee of a gym or fitness facility.